kyberzo/z3r0cyb3rLab/README.md

 5. Boot with the USB and Select and Install the Proxmox VE.

 ## Proxmox Post-Installation
-> This mainly optional, specially to remov ethe Screen Nag about the enterprise subscription.
+> This mainly optional, specially to remove the Screen Nag about the enterprise subscription.
 [Post Install Script](https://community-scripts.github.io/ProxmoxVE/scripts?id=post-pve-install)

 ## Base Template Preparation: Vanila Ubuntu Server
 A preconfigured cloud init ubuntu image to serve as a base for building or installing other components.